-- Pacific Basin Shipping Limited (www.pacificbasin.com) is one of the world's leading owners and operators of modern Handysize and Supramax dry bulk vessels.
-Our dry bulk fleet vessels directly servicing blue chip industrial customers.
-Pacific Basin is listed and headquartered in Hong Kong, and provide a quality service to about 500 customers with approximately 3,000 seafarers and 330 shore-based staff in 12 offices in key locations around the world.
+Pacific Basin Shipping (www.pacificbasin.com) is one of the world's leading owners and operators of modern Handysize and Supramax dry bulk vessels.
+We operate over 230 dry bulk ships, providing a quality service to around 500 customers including blue chip industrial producers, traders and users of dry bulk commodities.
+Pacific Basin is listed and headquartered in Hong Kong, with over 3,000 seafarers at sea and 330 shore-based staff in 12 offices in key locations around the world.

-- The company currently employs approximately 330 onshore staff in 12 offices worldwide.
+The Company employs approximately 330 shore-based staff in 12 offices worldwide.

-- The Remuneration Report sets out the Group’s remuneration policies and amounts for all staff including Executive Directors, Non-executive Directors and senior management.
+The Remuneration Report in our Annual Report sets out Pacific Basin’s remuneration policies and amounts for all Executive Directors, Non-Executive Directors and senior management.
 Please refer to the Remuneration Report in our Annual Report for details.